osmandapp/docs/content/osmand/start-with/step-by-step-install.md

 In case you need to reinstall the app, please make sure you have back up all your [Personal Data](/osmand/import-export) data such as Tracks and Favorites.

-### Map & Directions
+### Browse Map
+TODO: Browse map Give location permissions
+### Search
+TODO: Search by address / name
+### Start Navigation
-TODO: Give location permissions / start first navigation / select voice navigation.
+TODO: Give location permissions / select voice navigation.